 - The student and Coordinator meet to review and complete the Accommodation Agreement, and draft accommodation letters.

-- The student provides accommodation letters to each professor.
+- The student provides accommodation letters to each instructor.
 The student maintains adequate communication with the Coordinator throughout the semester, particularly if accommodations require adjustment.

-- For any Residential-Life related accommodations such as request for a single room or for an assistance/emotional support animal, please follow the above procedure, and note that all requests should be completed prior to August 1st (for fall semester).
+- For any Residential-Life related accommodations such as request for a single room Click Here to review our procedure and note that all requests should be completed prior to August 1st (for fall semester).

 Each Semester – New and Returning Students

-- Meet with your instructors at the start of the semester to discuss your accommodations and provide them with a copy of your accommodation letter.
+- Request a meeting with the Coordinator of Disability Services to receive your new or updated accommodation letters for the semester.
+Each semester you will sign a new Accommodations Agreement form with the coordinator.
+Meet with your instructors at the start of the semester to discuss your accommodations and provide them with a copy of your accommodation letter.

 - Check your EMCC email regularly for important notices from the Disability Services.